trekhleb/machine-learning-octave/README.md

 _Usage examples: intrusion detection, fraud detection, system health monitoring, removing anomalous data from the dataset etc._

 - [Anomaly Detection using Gaussian distribution](./anomaly-detection) - example: detect overloaded server.

+## Neural Network (NN)

+The neural network itself isn't an algorithm, but rather a framework for many different machine learning algorithms to work together and process complex data inputs.

+_Usage examples: as a substitute of all other algorithms in general, image recognition, voice recognition, image processing (applying specific style), language translation, etc._

+- [Neural Network: Multilayer Perceptron (MLP)](./neural-network) - example: handwritten digits recognition.

 ## How to Use This Repository